CONCOURSE DENTAL GROUP

 - to cover a dental implant

-At the first appointment the dentist will reshape the entire tooth to create space for the crown.
-An impression of the tooth is taken and sent to the dental laboratory where the crown is made.
-A temporary (or provisional) crown is placed on the tooth until the second appointment.
-A temporary crown is used for only a few weeks while the laboratory makes the permanent crown.
-Temporary crowns require special care.
+At the first appointment the dentist will reshape the entire tooth to create space for the dental crown.
+If too much of the tooth is missing due to decay or damage, a filling material can be added to create sufficient tooth structure for the crown to cover.
+Sometimes this may require an additional appointment.
+An impression of the tooth is taken and sent to the dental laboratory where the dental crown is made.
+A temporary (or provisional) dental crown is placed on the tooth until the second appointment.
+A temporary dental crown is used for only a few weeks while the laboratory makes the permanent dental crown.
+Temporary dental crowns require special care.

 The second appointment takes place one to two weeks after the first.
-The dentist will remove the temporary crown and confirm the fit and colour of the permanent crown.
-The crown is then fixed to the existing tooth with dental cement.
+The dentist will remove the temporary dental crown and confirm the fit and colour of the permanent dental crown.
+The dental crown is then fixed to the existing tooth with dental cement.
+Rarely the permanent crown might have to be sent to the laboratory for adjustments in which case an additional appointment might be necessary.

-At the first appointment the dentist will reshape the entire tooth to create space for the crown.
-An impression of the tooth is taken and sent to the dental laboratory where the crown is made.
-A temporary (or provisional) crown is placed on the tooth until the second appointment.
-A temporary crown is used for only a few weeks while the laboratory makes the permanent crown.
-Temporary crowns require special care.
+At the first appointment the dentist will reshape the entire tooth to create space for the dental crown.
+If too much of the tooth is missing due to decay or damage, a filling material can be added to create sufficient tooth structure for the crown to cover.
+Sometimes this may require an additional appointment.
+An impression of the tooth is taken and sent to the dental laboratory where the dental crown is made.
+A temporary (or provisional) dental crown is placed on the tooth until the second appointment.
+A temporary dental crown is used for only a few weeks while the laboratory makes the permanent dental crown.
+Temporary dental crowns require special care.

 The second appointment takes place one to two weeks after the first.
-The dentist will remove the temporary crown and confirm the fit and colour of the permanent crown.
-The crown is then fixed to the existing tooth with dental cement.
+The dentist will remove the temporary dental crown and confirm the fit and colour of the permanent dental crown.
+The dental crown is then fixed to the existing tooth with dental cement.
+Rarely the permanent crown might have to be sent to the laboratory for adjustments in which case an additional appointment might be necessary.

-How do I take care of a temporary crown
+How do I take care of my temporary dental crown?

 - avoid sticky foods like caramel or chewing gum